 The campaign discussed in this case study was for a local Israeli robot vacuum cleaner brand (hereafter referred to as “Robot Brand”).
 The experiment was conducted during the second quarter of 2017 (April-June), and the data was compared to the second quarter of 2016.

-The goals of this experiment were crystal clear, and Poptin was basically used to increase conversion rate substantially.
-Keep in mind that the Robot Brand was in a crowded market with fierce competitors such as IRobot, therefore advertising costs were definitely not getting any cheaper from 2016 to 2017.
+The goals of this experiment were crystal clear, and Poptin was used to increase the conversion rate substantially.
+Keep in mind that the robot brand was in a crowded market with fierce competitors such as IRobot.
+Therefore, advertising costs were not getting any cheaper from 2016 to 2017.
 The Robot Brand had to use all possible means to increase its conversion rate.

-During the second quarter of 2016, the Robot Brand ran an Adwords campaign with a monthly average budget of 2,200 USD for a certain landing page.
-The landing page for this PPC campaign converted in an average cost of 77 USD per lead.
+During the second quarter of 2016, the robot brand ran an Adwords campaign with a monthly average budget of 2,200 USD for a specific landing page.
+The landing page for this PPC campaign converted at an average cost of 77 USD per lead.
 For a total budget of 6,600 USD for the whole quarter, the landing page generated 86 leads.

-During the second quarter of 2017 the Robot Brand wanted to use the same landing page, only this time combined with Poptin.
-The Robot Brand created two poptins and displayed them to visitors using Poptin’s A/B Test feature (same templates were used only with different copy and design):
+During the second quarter of 2017, the robot brand wanted to use the same landing page, only this time combined with Poptin.
+The robot brand created two popups and displayed them to visitors using Poptin’s A/B Test feature (the same templates were used only with different copies and design):

-1. A round shaped poptin targeted to capture the visitors’ attention by its special shape.
+1. A round-shaped popup targeted to capture the visitors’ attention with its special shape.

-2. A timer poptin designed to create urgency, the Robot Brand didn’t offer any discount in the poptin’s copy (this is important because giving a discount itself can increase conversion).
+2. A timer popup designed to create urgency, the robot brand didn’t offer any discount in the poptin’s copy (this is important because giving a discount itself can increase conversion).

 Asking for a Lot of Info

 When a user comes to your website, clicks around, and is getting ready to leave – showing a pop up with a bunch of fields isn’t ideal.
-They’re already set to leave your site and this will likely push them out quicker.
+They’re already set to leave your site, which will likely push them out quicker.